gdsbook/book/notebooks/01_geospatial_computational_environment.md

 ### Computational notebooks

 Computational notebooks are the XXIst Century sibling of Galileo's notebooks.
-Like their predecessor, they allow researchers, (data) scientists, and computational practitioners to record their practices and steps taken as they are going about their work; unlike the pen and paper approach, computational notebooks are fully integrated in the technological paradigm in which research
+Like their predecessors, they allow researchers, (data) scientists, and computational practitioners to record their practices and steps taken as they are going about their work; unlike the pen and paper approach, computational notebooks are fully integrated in the technological paradigm in which research